telerik/maui-docs/controls/datagrid/sorting.md

 # .NET MAUI DataGrid Sorting

-The Telerik UI for .NET MAUI DataGrid provides a built-in sorting functionality which allows the user to order the view of the presented data and which is available to implement both through the UI and programmatically.
+ [Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) provides a built-in sorting functionality which allows the user to order the view of the presented data and which is available to implement both through the UI and programmatically.

 ## Sorting through the UI